Iliad: Hubris

 Hybris (Ὕβρις) plays a part similar to timē.
 The epic takes as its thesis the anger of Achilles and the destruction it brings.
 Anger disturbs the distance between human beings and the gods.
 Uncontrolled anger destroys orderly social relationships and upsets the balance of correct actions necessary to keep the gods away from human beings.
 Despite the epic's focus on Achilles's rage, hybris also plays a prominent role, serving as both kindling and fuel for many destructive events.

-Agamemnon refuses to ransom Chryseis out of hybris and harms Achilles's pride when he demands her.
+Agamemnon refuses to ransom Chryseis out of hybris and harms Achilles's pride when he demands Briseis.
 Hubris forces Paris to fight against Menelaus.
 Agamemnon spurs the Achaeans to fight by calling into question Odysseus, Diomedes, and Nestor's pride, asking why they are cowering and waiting for help when they should be the ones leading the charge.
 While the events of the Iliad focus on Achilles's rage and the destruction it brings on, hybris fuels and stokes them both.